Ratanhia

 DefinitionThis section has been translated automatically.

-Ratanhia is a plant of the genus Krameria from the family Krameriaceae, native to Bolivia and Peru.
-The plant reaches heights of growth from 20 to 100 cm.
+Ratanhia is a plant of the genus Krameria from the Krameriaceae family, native to Bolivia and Peru.
+The plant grows to a height of 20 to 100 cm.
 Ratanhia has small leaves about 1 cm long.
 Its flowers are reddish-purple.
 The root system is pronounced and strong (about 5 to 10 cm thick).
+The root contains tannins and is used to treat inflammation in the mouth or in dental care products.

 Authors